cb22/macbook12-spi-driver/README.md

 Using it:
 ---------
-If you're on a MacBook8,1 (2015) you may need the `irqpoll` kernel parameter.
+If you're on a MacBook8,1 (2015) you will need to use `spi_pxa2xx_pci` instead of `intel_lpss_pci`.
 To get this driver to work on all other MacBooks and MacBook Pros, you'll need to boot the kernel with `intremap=nosid` if you're running a kernel before 4.11.
 In all cases make sure you don't have `noapic` in your kernel options.

 On the 2015 MacBook you need to (re)compile your kernel with `CONFIG_X86_INTEL_LPSS=n` if running a kernel before 4.14.
 On all kernels you need ensure the `spi_pxa2xx_platform` module is loaded (if you don't have that module, rebuild your kernel with `CONFIG_SPI_PXA2XX=m`).